 The production of olive oil requires a great deal of patience and diligence.
 Trees must be pruned, irrigated, and monitored for pest activity while the fruit is developing.
 Next comes the critical moment of deciding when to harvest.
 Traditionally, people wanted the highest possible yield out of their crop, so they waited until the olives were quite ripe before harvesting them.
 While this can offer more quantity, the olive oil—due to the loss of polyphenols as the olives ripens—is more unstable, less nutritious and of lower quality.
 Striking at the right moment for harvesting is key for making excellent extra virgin olive oil.
 We here at Pacific Sun Farms tend to mill greener olives in order to maximize polyphenol extraction.

-Although more than two thousand years have elapsed since Cato wrote ‘De Agricultura’, the basic principles of harvesting olives for oil production have remained largely unchanged.
-Essentially, the olives should be harvested when they are ripe and milled immediately.
-It is our desire to make a fresh tasting olive oil for the modern American palate.
+More than two thousand years have elapsed since Cato wrote “De Agricultura.”
+Since then, much new knowledge has become available, and the quality of most oils have improved immensely.
+However, the unchanging golden rule for making olive oil is that the olives should be harvested and milled immediately.
+It is our desire to make a high quality, healthy, and fresh tasting olive oil.

 When harvesting to make olive oil, olives are harvested based on the ripeness needed to achieve the highest quality oil.
 For us, this requires an important antioxidant count as well as a flavor profile characterized by freshness and a harmonious presence of perfumes, bitterness and pungency.
 Harvesting olives is done by hand shaking and, more recently, some mechanical harvesters.
 Swatting the olives is altogether not recommended since it damages the olives.
 After the olives are harvested, they are placed in wooden or plastic bins and delivered to the mill.
 The faster the olives are processed the better.
 The olives should be milled ideally within twelve hours or less of harvesting.